QuantEcon/africa-summer-course-2024/docs/index.md

 tools in quantitative economics that are in high demand in academia and industry.

-The workshop will run in 2024 over the weeks:
+The 2024 summer course will run over the weeks:

 1. **Monday-Friday July 29th to August 2nd**
 2. **Monday-Friday August 5th to August 9th**